cwiederspan/cdw-personalvoiceapi-20250709/README.md

 # Development Container Template

-This project can be used as a template for new GitHub Codepsace projects.
+This project creates an API wrapper for the Personal Voice service in Azure.

 ```bash